dd86k/fwod/README.md

 Anyway, fwod would play like [NetHack](https://en.wikipedia.org/wiki/NetHack), a roguelike, turn-based game, dungeon crawling game.

-You can always send me an email at devddstuff@gmail.com or open a ticket/issue.
-(I won't bite!)

 ### Notes

 - Code reorganization/restructures/cleanups are made from time to time
 - The game will change dramatically often during development process
 - Fixed 80x24 resolution for **maximum** compatiblity (ISO/ANSI screen size)
 - Colors are planned
-- Mono doesn't like `{string}.ToString()`, using `string.Format("{0}", object)` is prefered.
-  - Except for StringBuilder objects.
-(MAGIC)
-- A _Release_ will be made a week after once I reach 5000 tweets.
-- Official "GameServer" planned.
-  - Already have one set up, I just wish I could host it elsewhere than on my own network and server.
-  - Play the game via SSH or telnet.
-- Using the `Release` compile config trims ~9.5KB compared to `Debug`
-- Console is damaged-based, meaning I only update what I need on screen.
-- Bubbles are directly printed on screen.

 ### Progress